New Normal: Public Health Guidance

 - Wash your hands often with soap and water for at least 20 seconds; if not available, use a hand sanitizer that contains 60% - 80% alcohol

 - Stay home when ill; get tested promptly if experiencing symptoms of COVID-19

 - Maintain physical distancing of 2 m (6 ft.) with individuals who are not part of your household

-- Wear a non-medical mask in indoor and outdoor settings when you cannot maintain physical distancing from people from different households.
+- You are required to wear a non-medical mask in indoor settings.
 Wearing a non-medical mask alone will not prevent the spread of COVID-19, and does not replace other public health measures such as physical distancing, hand washing, and staying home when sick.

 - Don’t touch your face with unwashed hands

 - Cough or sneeze into a tissue or your sleeve, and wash your hands directly after